Skip to main content

 Spearman Correlation Tool Icon

 This category includes tools for general predictive modeling for both classification (categorical target field) and regression (numeric target field) models, as well as tools for model comparison and for hypothesis testing that is relevant for predictive modeling.
-The set of tools for general predictive modeling can be further broken down into traditional statistical models, and more modern statistical learning methods.
+The set of tools for general predictive modeling can be further divided into traditional statistical models, and more modern statistical learning methods.
 A single Score tool provides a mechanism for obtaining model predictions from both types of general predictive modeling tools.

 An important distinction between the traditional statistical models and the more modern statistical learning methods is the level of direct user intervention in the modeling process.
 The traditional statistical models require a much greater level of user intervention and expertise in order to develop a model with an adequate level of predictive efficacy.
 Specifically, the user must pre-select the important predictor fields, and will likely need to apply appropriate transformations to the numeric fields to capture non-linear effects between the target field and the continuous predictors.
 Selecting the important predictors (ignoring possible problems due to non-linear relationships) can be assisted through the use of stepwise regression for the traditional models.
 In contrast, modern statistical learning methods make use of algorithms that internally address both predictor selection and possible non-linear relationships between the target and numeric predictors.